ecsectioniitr/ecsectioniitr/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+This is an internal group of IIT Roorkee students to encourage and develop them in the field of electronics and related applications via various workshops, projects and competitions. [ecsectioniitr](http://ecsectioniitr.ml/)

-You can find the source code for this Jekyll theme at: [github.com/ashutosh2k12/hcz-jekyll-blog](https://github.com/ashutosh2k12/hcz-jekyll-blog)
+You can find the source code for the projects at: [github.com/ecsectioniitr](https://github.com/ecsectioniitr)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+You can find the video demonstration of projects at [youtube.com/channel/UCd1WRMZbOG8rw0t8K5o9xjw](https://www.youtube.com/channel/UCd1WRMZbOG8rw0t8K5o9xjw)